enwida/idpRepo/documents/frontend.md

 ```

 The last line in the above code will fail with a TypeError because `this` will refer to the global object (instead of the component's) at this point - which has no `echo` method.
-One rather cumberstone solution would be to set the correct `this` reference explicitly in the call to the `callback` function:
+One rather cumbersome solution would be to set the correct `this` reference explicitly in the call to the `callback` function:

 ```coffeescript
 # [...]